Race for top EU jobs turns murkier before elections

-PARIS The race for the European Union's top leadership jobs has turned murkier with news that Finland's prime minister is stepping down to seek a European role while France is touting its former finance minister as its nominee for a European Commission post.
+PARIS The race for the European Union's top leadership jobs just got a little murkier with news that France will put forward outgoing Finance Minister Pierre Moscovici as its nominee for a European Commission post.

 That undermines the chances of two potential compromise candidates - both French - to head the executive body, in what is expected to be a tough fight between national governments and the European Parliament in June, with the added spice of a eurosceptic Britain following its own agenda.

-The European Parliament, the EU's directly elected body, wants the next Commission president - the big prize - to be the leading candidate of the political group which wins the most votes in next month's European parliamentary election.
+The European Parliament, the EU's directly elected body, wants the next Commission president - the big prize - to be the leading candidate of the political group which wins the most votes in next month's European elections.

-The floor leaders of the three biggest political parties said as much on Thursday in a joint statement, declaring: "The next elected Commission president will be the result of a transparent process, not the product of back-room deals."
+The floor leaders of the three biggest political parties said as much on Thursday in a joint statement: "The next elected Commission President will be the result of a transparent process, not the product of back-room deals."

 But if no party wins a clear victory, and if Britain objects to the official frontrunners as too integrationist, the top job may go to a dark-horse third candidate, as it did in 2004, when Portugal's Jose Manuel Barroso was picked to break a deadlock.

-One potential compromise candidate, center-right Finnish Prime Minister Jyrki Katainen, 42, threw his hat in the ring on Saturday, though he does not plan to stand in May's election.
-Katainen said he would resign this summer after three years in office and was available for EU or international roles.

-Two other frequently mentioned compromise figures are French: International Monetary Fund Managing Director Christine Lagarde and former World Trade Organization chief Pascal Lamy.
-Both are regarded as competent, market-friendly technocrats with a track record of running complex bureaucracies.
+Two of the most frequently mentioned compromise figures are French: International Monetary Fund Managing Director Christine Lagarde and former World Trade Organisation chief Pascal Lamy.
+Both are regarded as competent market-friendly technocrats with a track record of running complex bureaucracies.

 But a candidate must be put forward by his or her home country and France can only name one Commission member.

-So if Socialist outgoing Finance Minister Pierre Moscovici has indeed been promised that slot, as he and government sources said when he lost his cabinet seat last week, that would appear to rule out either the center-right Lagarde, herself a former finance minister, or Lamy, a moderate Socialist seen by some on the French left as too supportive of globalization.
+So if Moscovici has been promised that slot, as he and government sources said when he lost his cabinet seat this week, that would appear to rule out either the centre-right Lagarde, a former finance minister, or Lamy, a moderate Socialist seen by some on the French left as too supportive of globalisation.

 Even if Moscovici ends up in the planned role of full-time chairman of the Eurogroup of euro zone finance ministers rather than in the Commission, it is highly unlikely that France could land two top jobs.
 But one seasoned EU diplomat said it was conceivable that other EU leaders could appeal to President Francois Hollande to change his nominee for Europe's sake.